ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-What is the best way to carve?
-Whittle by whittle.
+What is worse then finding a worm in your Apple?
+Finding half a worm in your Apple.

 [
-Thu Aug 28 00:27:20 UTC 2025
+Fri Aug 29 00:27:22 UTC 2025
  ]